Duke of York's Royal Military School: Academic ratings

 Between 2007 and 2009, more than 90% of the pupils gained 5 or more GCSEs at grades A*-C (including English and Mathematics).
 More than 13% of grades were A*/A during the same period.

 During this period (2007–2009), 19% of grades gained were A/B at AS level and 12% of grades were A/B at A2 level.
 A total of 32% of grades gained were passed at A2 level.

 Exchanges with NATO member military schools

 The Duke of York's runs student exchange programmes with military schools within the umbrella of NATO.The exchange programme with the Lycée Militaire, in Aix-en-Provence, its French equivalent is a case in point.
 The Duke of York's has also connections with some USA military academies, e.g. the Missouri Military Academy, or the Valley Forge Military Academy and College in Wayne, Pennsylvania, but also with further afar as the Faujdarhat Cadet College, in Chittagong, Bangladesh.
-Placements for recent school leavers from respective military schools to assume assistant teaching posts at corresponding schools are also within the academy's purview.